The Best Restaurants Near Bryant Park

 Bryant Park actually has a fair amount located directly inside of it: the library, an ice skating rink, and the largest patch of grass between Central Park and downtown.

-There's also a fair amount to eat in the surrounding area, if you know where to look.
-From super spicy Szechuan to a bunch of Japanese options and some pretty serious sandwiches, your lunch break is officially ON.
+There's also a lot to eat in the surrounding area, if you know where to look.
+From spicy kathi rolls, to a Japanese option and some pretty serious sandwiches, your lunch break is officially ON.
 Go.

 Don Don’s pork jowl, fresh from the grill, is one of the best things you’ll eat within walking distance of Bryant Park.
 It’s included in the $80 combo plate at this pork-centric KBBQ place, which also comes with collar, tenderloin, and belly.
 You’re going to need at least one other person to help you eat all of that, so bring a couple of friends, and round out your meal with some kimchi fried rice.
 You’ll have a fun time grilling your own meat while you listen to a peppy K-pop soundtrack that pairs well with soju.

 The Kati Roll Company specializes in Kolkata-style rolls involving kebabs and paneer wrapped in pan-fried parathas.
 The Bryant Park location has a few tables if you want to take a quick breather with a cup of chai, but kathi rolls are also an obvious choice for a portable lunch on the go.
 There are around five vegetarian and five meat options, with everything from shami kebab and chicken tikka to egg with tons of mint chutney mixed in, and our favorite: a tangy achari paneer roll flavored with spicy vegetable and fruit pickles.